Fight Traffic Ticket in VirginiaPage OverviewSUMMARY: How to Fight a Virginia Traffic Ticket

-In Virginia, you have the option to dispute the charges by appearing in court on the day listed on your summons.
+In Virginia, you have the option to dispute the charges by appearing in court on the day listed on your traffic ticket.
 The law enforcement officer who ticketed you will also be present as every officer who writes traffic tickets has a certain day per month to appear before the judge.

-Keep in mind when you contest a VA traffic ticket, you aren't guaranteed lesser charges or dismissal.
-In fact, if the judge finds you guilty, the traffic conviction will add 3 points, 4 points or 6 points (per violation) to your driving record.
+Keep in mind when you fight a VA traffic ticket, you aren't guaranteed lesser charges or dismissal.
+In fact, if the judge finds you guilty, the traffic conviction will add 3 points to 6 points (per violation) to your driving record.
 However, as a Virginia resident, you have a couple options to reduce demerit points.

 Pleading guilty is another alternative, which entails paying the traffic ticket.
 The conviction means additional points on your Virginia driving record and possibly an increase in your auto insurance rate.
 For full details on the steps you need to take, visit our VA traffic ticket payment page.

 Avoid Further Penalties

-Your Virginia court summons should include court's contact info and the exact time and date you need to appear.
+Your Virginia traffic ticket should include the appropriate court's contact information and the exact time and date you need to appear.
 If not, consult the Virginia Courts Case Information site.
 Take note of this date and location as you might want to subpoena witnesses.

-When going before a judge, you might feel more comfortable with a legal professional on your side.
+When fighting your traffic ticket in court, you might feel more comfortable with a legal professional on your side.
 Talk to a traffic ticket attorney about your case and see if hiring one is a sensible route for you and your budget.
-When finding a traffic ticket lawyer that suits you, be sure this person knows the ins and outs of VA traffic court and Virginia traffic laws.
+When finding a traffic ticket lawyer that suits you, be sure this person knows the ins and outs of VA traffic court and traffic laws.